atomaszewicz/exif/README.md

 Another improvement would be to fix the date-and-time data in order to analyze what day-of-the-week/time-of-day I shoot at most, and then how these factors change as the seasons change and the sun is up/down at different times and the weather changes.

 Lastly, as we saw in the focal length section, the focal length mode (equiv.
 27mm) was used over 50% of the time.
-To improve this analysis, we could account for the fact that this is the base focal length by 'toning down' this the number of occurances of this focal length, which i believe would give a better representation of my shooting style, and how often I shoot in each 'Range' (see Analysis:Focal Length for more discussion).
+To improve this analysis, we could account for the fact that this is the base focal length by 'toning down' this the number of occurances of this focal length, which i believe would give a better representation of my shooting style, and how often I shoot in each 'Range' (see the Focal Length section of the [Analysis](https://github.com/atomaszewicz/exif/edit/master/RStdo/Analysis.md) for more discussion).